fonoster/routr/docs/configuration/agents.md

 Agents represent SIP endpoints such as softphones, IP phones, or paging speakers.
-In Routr, Agents are bound by a Domain.
+A Domain binds agents together.
 An Agent can belong to one or multiple Domains.

 The Agents configuration can be provided using the file `config/agents.yml` located at the root of your Routr installation.

-> If using Redis this configuration will be store in the database.
+> If using Redis this configuration gets stored in the database.

 ## Agent Resource